 A therapist or technician will familiarize yourself with the TMS machine and its effects before application.
-A typical session will last approximately 30 minutes of direct rTMS application, with another 30 minutes in clinic with your therapist.
+A typical session will last for approximately 30 minutes of direct rTMS application.

 We’ll make sure that you feel relaxed, comfortable and safe.
 We will also use this time to evaluate the best placement of the TMS magnets near to your scalp and assess the optimal amount of magnetic energy that will be applied.

 earplugs are applied to protect hearing discomfort or potential damage.